jayfoss/ASLAN/README.md

 4. the overall ASLAN structure
 5. an `instruction tag` containing an enum value that is `END DATA`

-Parser implementations MUST provide a way for system developers to disable the emission of events with `END DATA` `instruction tag`s.
+Parser implementations MUST provide a way for application developers to disable the emission of events with `END DATA` `instruction tag`s.

 Whitespace including new lines is always preserved - ASLAN supports multiline strings out of the box.